Summer Tomato Focaccia ~ an easy yeast bread that can be made in just about a hour. Top it with juicy rip cherry tomatoes and you’ve got a feast!

 - Arrange the tomatoes across the top, pressing them into the dough slightly, then scatter the rosemary leaves evenly across the surface.
 Sprinkle sea salt over all, and finally top with a dusting of Parmesan cheese.

 - Bake for 18-20 minutes until lightly golden.

 - The rosemary will crisp up in the oven, so you may want to scatter some fresh leaves on top of the bread after baking to refresh the rosemary flavor and give it visual appeal.

-Unless you are experienced with yeast, use an instant read thermometer (which every kitchen should have) to check the temperature of the water, it is essential to have it at the correct temperature or the yeast will not rise.
 You will need truly tiny tomatoes for this recipe.
 Even smaller than standard cherry tomatoes.
 If all you can find are cherry tomatoes, halve them before putting them on the dough.